 In 2015, the City began the process to annex properties located West and North of the current city limits.
 The discovery process was completed in the fall of 2019.
 The trial was delayed due to the Covid-19 Pandemic.
-It began in October 2022 and is still in process to this date.
+It began in October 2022 and was still in process as of September 30, 2024.
+However, on November 19, 2024, the judge's ruling was filed in the Forrest County Chancery Clerk's office.
+The City of Hattiesburg's Petition for Annexation was denied, and judgement was rendered for the Objectors.